chung-leong/react-seq/examples/media-cap/README.md

     let selectedDeviceId;
 ```

 It starts out by extracting some option variables from the object given.
-Then it proceeds to immediately call
+Then it immediately calls
 [`useSequentialState`](../../doc/useSequentialState.md).
 The async generator function is where most of the action
 happens.